IOTdatabox/Credential/Business/Bid Template.md

 Please take a closer look at the comprehensive RV spots service to which I have proactively contributed by enhancing its functionalities. https://www.hipcamp.com/en-US

-In the project, I utilized React Query for data fetching and implemented Caching layer with Redis.
+In the project, I built all spot gallery components/pages and utilized React Query for data fetching and implemented Caching layer with Redis.
 Also, I audited comprehensive postgreSQL infra in Supabase and applied query/schema optimization.

 I am confident I could be a great fit - AT both of skill and ethic.